 Leaky return ducts may also be a source of these unusually loud, irritating noises.
 The air starts pulling inside the ductwork.
 As a result, the air volume in the system is elevated and this will tilt the normal balance.

 How To Quiet A Noisy Air Return?

 By being familiar with the cause of noisy air return you can easily eradicate the issue.
-Now you have to learn how to reduce noise from return air.
+Now you have to learn how to reduce noise through wall specially from return air.